Hello. I am Benjamin. 👋

 I'm Benjamin Treuhaft.

 For over two years, I was part of the Helpful Engineering leadership.
-In the early days of the pandemic, I joined the global response to medical supply chain shortages, and served the Helpful Community in a Co-Chief Operating Officer capacity (April 2020-May 2020) and later as President and Chief Executive Officer (May 2020-Aug 2022).
+In the early days of the pandemic, I joined the global response to medical supply chain shortages, and served the Helpful Community in a Co-Chief Operating Officer capacity (April 2020-May 2020) and later as the President and Chief Executive Officer (May 2020-Aug 2022).

 At Helpful, as a volunteer, I originally led a team of students from the Stevens Institute of Technology working to make a ventilator with off-the-shelf parts.
-I went on to support multiple other open source Helpful projects, including The Surge Mask (the first maker mask with correct material specifications, designed by Dr. Jocelyn Songer of Makermask.org), the Origami Shield (now manufactured at scale, by Boyd Manufacturing (see the YouTube video of the shield in production), the Open Standard Respirator (sold as the OSR-Model 1 Reusable Face Mask), the A.R.M.E.E Ventilator, and have consulted on other open source medical efforts, including OxyKit and most recently the Glia.org tourniquet, in support of theirs and opensourcemedicalsupplies.org's efforts to mitigate harms done in the Ukraine conflict.
+I went on to support multiple other open source Helpful projects, including The Surge Mask (the first maker mask with correct material specifications, designed by Dr. Jocelyn Songer of Makermask.org), the Origami Shield (now manufactured at scale, by Boyd Manufacturing (see the YouTube video of the shield in production), the Open Standard Respirator (sold as the OSR-Model 1 Reusable Face Mask), the A.R.M.E.E Ventilator, and have consulted on other open source medical efforts, including OxyKit and most recently the Glia.org tourniquet, in support of theirs and opensourcemedicalsupplies.org's efforts to mitigate harm done in the Ukraine conflict.

 Other projects I did while at Helpful included the production of conceptual approaches for trustless oxygen concentrators (applicable to other patient support platforms) and a cooperative group purchasing organization for Federally Qualified Healthcare Centers based on an open source inventory control system, order master, and automated reordering approach for purchasers, in consultation with the Joseph P. Addabbo Family Health Center in New York City.

 My personal metrics for my performance during my time as Helpful's CEO include increasing the organization's revenue by >400%, and increasing Diversity and Inclusion representation at the senior leadership level by 200% (I've always looked to build teams that advance women and under-represented populations).
 Part of my D&I strategy has been to make the face of SCIS the sole woman contributor to the specification effort.
 Her name is Sarah Abowitz.
+I've also promoted underrepresented women in leadership, supply chain operations, and law for this effort, including Khadija Ameen who works on South Africa's energy supply chain (I made Khadija my co-CEO during her tenure at Helpful), Lillian Fernandes ( Lillian worked with me as a deputy CEO; she is now Helpful's acting Chief Operating Officer) and Damali Slowe of Klug Counsel, who I asked to write the bylaws and governance for OpenEvo Foundation.

-Independently, I've written conceptual supply chain Small Business Innovation Research (SBIR) proposals for the US Airforce - AFWERX, the Department of the Navy, and a national health surveillance concept proposal for the Biological Advanced Research and Development Authority (BARDA) to address national and global threat identification for Chemical, Biological, Radiological, Nuclear (CBRN) and space-based events, with the objective of enabling a whole of US and planetary response.
+Independently, I've written conceptual supply chain Small Business Innovation Research (SBIR) proposals for the US Airforce - AFWERX, the Department of the Navy, and a global health surveillance concept for the Biological Advanced Research and Development Authority (BARDA) to address national and global threat identification for Chemical, Biological, Radiological, Nuclear (CBRN) and space-based events, with the objective of enabling a whole of US and planetary response.

 I'm a founding member of The Onshoring Project (TOP), a thought leadership group focused on agile supply chains and sharing knowledge to advance supply chain efficiencies.
 My thought partners at TOP include Paul Erickson from Industry Week, Ryan Kelly from the Association of Manufacturing Technology, Harry Moser from The Reshoring Initiative, David Necessary of Gartner Business Media, and other industry leaders.